shakedzy/charles/README.md

 ### Reach 42:
 Each subject in the population is a mathematical equation, made of four integers from 0 to 9 and three operators from [+,-,*,/].
-Each subject is represented as sequence of single-character strings of either a digit or an operator.
+Each subject is represented as sequence of single-character strings of either a digit or an operator (so `T` is `String`).
 The model's objective is to find a set of digits and characters which will yield 42.
 The Strength Function is defined as the absolute value of the result of 1/(x-42).

 ## To do:
-* Examples in tests are not running using `mvn test`
 * Code documentation
 * Notifications about early stops (Inf or population is dead)
 * Handle duplication of the same element in population